danielathome19/AP-Computer-Science/Notes/Unit_09.md

 An **Abstract Class** is a class that cannot be instantiated, but can be extended by other classes.
 Abstract classes can contain both concrete (normal) and *abstract* methods (marked with the `abstract` keyword), which are methods that lack an implementation.
 Unlike interfaces, abstract classes can provide *some* implementations for their methods.

 In Java, a class can implement multiple interfaces, but can only extend a single abstract class.
 This is because Java (unfortunately) does not support multiple inheritance, which is the ability of a class to inherit from multiple classes.
+However, ***it is very important to note that you cannot make an instance of an abstract class**.

 ### Interfaces
 In Java, an **Interface** is a reference type that is similar to a **Class**.
-Put simply, it is a collection of abstract methods and constant values. **A class implements an interface by providing implementations for all of the interface's methods**.
+Put simply, it is a collection of abstract methods and constant values. ***A class implements an interface by providing implementations for all of the interface's methods***.

 Consider the following example:
 ```java